andrewcooke/choochoo/docs/fit-cookbook.md

 To check for errors in `myfile.fit`:

     > ch2 fix-fit myfile.fit --discard
-        INFO: Logging to /home/andrew/.ch2/0-36/logs/fix-fit.log
+        INFO: Logging to /home/andrew/.ch2/0-37/logs/fix-fit.log
-     WARNING: Could not connect to database

      Welcome to Choochoo.

-     You must configure the database before use (no uri).
+     You must configure the database before use (no schema).

      Please use the ch2 database command.